puppetlabs/puppet-docs/source/puppet/3.7/reference/lang_facts_and_builtin_vars.markdown

 ### Puppet Agent Facts

-Puppet agent and puppet apply both add several extra pieces of info to their facts before requesting or compiling a catalog.
+Puppet agent and Puppet apply both add several extra pieces of info to their facts before requesting or compiling a catalog.
 Like other facts, these are available as either top-scope variables or elements in the `$facts` hash.

 * `$clientcert` --- the value of the node's [`certname` setting][certname].
 (This is self-reported; for the verified certificate name, use `$trusted['certname']`.)
-* `$clientversion` --- the current version of puppet agent.
+* `$clientversion` --- the current version of Puppet agent.
 * `$clientnoop` --- the value of the node's [`noop` setting][noop] (true or false) at the time of the run.

 ### Puppet Master Variables

-Several variables are set by the puppet master.
+Several variables are set by the Puppet master.
 These are most useful when managing Puppet with Puppet.
 (For example, managing puppet.conf with a template.)

 These are **not** available in the `$facts` hash.

 * `$environment` (also available to `puppet apply`) --- the agent node's [environment][].
-* `$servername` --- the puppet master's fully-qualified domain name.
-(Note that this information is gathered from the puppet master by Facter, rather than read from the config files; even if the master's certname is set to something other than its fully-qualified domain name, this variable will still contain the server's fqdn.)
+* `$servername` --- the Puppet master's fully-qualified domain name.
+(Note that this information is gathered from the Puppet master by Facter, rather than read from the config files; even if the master's certname is set to something other than its fully-qualified domain name, this variable will still contain the server's fqdn.)
-* `$serverip` --- the puppet master's IP address.
+* `$serverip` --- the Puppet master's IP address.
-* `$serverversion` --- the current version of puppet on the puppet master.
+* `$serverversion` --- the current version of Puppet on the Puppet master.
 * `$settings::<name of setting>` (also available to `puppet apply`) --- the value of any of the master's [settings](./config_about_settings.html).
 This is implemented as a special namespace and these variables must be referred to by their qualified names.
 Note that, other than `$environment` and `$clientnoop`, the agent node's settings are **not** available in manifests.
 If you wish to expose them to the master in this version of Puppet, you will have to create a custom fact.

 ### Parser Variables